Giannis pours in 37 as Bucks with 17th straight

 Jaren Jackson Jr. scored a career-high 43 points for the Grizzlies, sinking 9 of 15 from 3-point range.
 Memphis' Dillon Brooks scored 19 points, and Jae Crowder had 15 points and 11 rebounds.
 Milwaukee's Eric Bledsoe (12 points) left the game with a right shin contusion in the third quarter.

 Memphis was without rookies Ja Morant and Brandon Clarke due to "injury maintenance."
-The two have combined to average 30.7 points per game this season.
+The two combine to average 30.7 points per game.
 With the Grizzlies trailing 75-65 early in the third quarter, Jackson's 3-pointer sparked a 12-0 run that gave Memphis the lead.

 Jackson scored a franchise-record 26 points in the quarter, and his 3-pointer followed by two Crowder free throws put Memphis up 93-83 with 2:48 left in the period.
 Memphis' lead was five to start the fourth.
 The Bucks scored the first six points of the final period to briefly retake the lead before the Grizzlies answered.